 top of page

-How do you know if the impostor syndrome impacts you?
 If you believe that all your achievements are due to fortunate coincidence and all your failings result from your incompetence, you most likely suffer from impostor syndrome.

 Most people will find themselves experiencing these uncomfortable feelings at some point in life as the impostor syndrome tends to come and go.
-Unfortunately, knowing this doesn’t help when you feel a fraud, but it can help you understand what is happening.
+Unfortunately, knowing this doesn't help when you feel like a fraud, but it can help you understand what is happening.

 Characteristics commonly shared by people experiencing this syndrome: